 Each time you turn on the watch and acquire satellites or open the Garmin Connect app on your paired phone, the watch automatically detects your time zone and the current time of day.
 You can also manually sync the time when you change time zones, and to update for daylight saving time.

-- 1 From the watch face, hold . - 2 Select Watch Settings > System > Time > Time Sync. - Wait while the watch connects to your paired phone or locates satellites (Acquiring Satellite Signals, page 128).
+2 Select Watch Settings > System > Time > Time Sync.

+Wait while the watch connects to your paired phone or locates satellites (Acquiring Satellite Signals, page 149).

 TIP: You can press to switch the source.